-- Negligently designed, manufactured and marketed Tylenol.
+- Negligently designed, manufactured and marketed the drug

-Inadequately labeled their product and made a “conscious decision” not to re-label or otherwise inform the “unsuspecting consumer public” of its hazards.
+- Inadequately labeled their product and made a conscious decision not to re-label or otherwise inform the unsuspecting consumer public of its hazards

-Hid information about the product’s hazards from consumers.
+- Hid information about the product’s hazards from consumers

-Tylenol Multidistrict Litigation
+Multidistrict Litigation in Pennsylvania

-According to the April 1, 2013, transfer order, the actions “involve allegations that over-the-counter (“OTC”) acetaminophen containing products that are marked and sold under its TYLENOL® brand-name caused liver damage, including liver failure, even when taken as directed.”
+According to the April 1, 2013, transfer order, the actions “involve allegations that over-the-counter (“OTC”) acetaminophen-containing products that are marked and sold under its TYLENOL® brand-name caused liver damage, including liver failure, even when taken as directed.”

 The panel noted that “centralization will eliminate duplicate discovery; prevent inconsistent pretrial rulings; and conserve the resources of the parties, their counsel and the judiciary.”

-Thirteen actions were pending in the MDL as of June 2018.
+Thirteen actions were pending in the MDL as of September 2018.

 Judge Stengel selected the case of Rana Terry v.
 McNeil-PPC, Inc., et al. as the first bellwether case, or test case, to proceed to trial.
-The lawsuit claims Tylenol caused the 2010 death of an Alabama woman.

 - Tylenol was defectively designed and sold in “a defective and unreasonably dangerous condition”

-McNeil failed to test and place adequate warnings and instructions
+- McNeil failed to test and place adequate warnings and instructions

-The bellwether trial was initially set for October 26, 2015.
+The trial was initially set for October 26, 2015.
 It was put on hold following several days of settlement talks.

-Tylenol Case Goes to Trial
+McNeil Lobbies White House as Case Goes to Trial

-In October 2015, a Tylenol liver damage case went to trial and resulted in a win for Johnson & Johnson.
+In October 2015, a liver damage case went to trial and resulted in a win for Johnson & Johnson.
 A New Jersey jury decided that Regina Jackson, 55, couldn’t prove that she had actually taken Extra Strength Tylenol before she spent a week in the hospital.